rinikerlab/PyGromosTools/INSTALL.md

 **Note**: if you want to develop PyGromosTools, checkout the dev/conda_envs folder, there you find environments, that contain all packages for constructing PyGromosTools.

-## PygromosTools Setup
+## PyGromosTools Setup
+**Note**: If you want to use PyGromosTools with the GROMOS package (gromos.net), you need to generate the binaries for this code seperately and then can use them with PyGromosTools.
-### Installing the package
+### Using the Package
-This is recommended if you want to use PyGromosTools, but not develop it:
+This is recommended if you want to use PyGromosTools, but not develop it.
+First activate the correct python environment, then:

 ```bash
     cd PyGromosTools